 This venue has a few different options for Santa sit-downs.

 Extravagant decorations will transport you to a holiday wonderland during Brunch with Santa.
-Nibble on everything from green bean casserole, to sweets, child-friendly options and much more.
+Nibble on everything from homemade donuts to hand-carved prime rib.
 Of course, your extravagant holiday experience wouldn’t be complete without a chat with Santa Claus between bites.

 100 Drury Ln.